 This sounds strange because, in most cases, you never meet your professors for online classes.
 But if you think of it from the professor’s perspective, they never meet YOU either–you’re something like a faceless name who gets good grades or bad grades.

-Sending an email to introduce yourself will automatically give them something other than just your name to think of when they are grading your work, and it can’t hurt to be on their good side.
+Sending an email to introduce yourself will automatically give them something other than your name to think of when they are grading your work.
+And it can’t hurt to be on their good side.

 5. Don’t be afraid to ask for help

 Without a set class time, it can be hard to find the right time or way to ask for help with a difficult portion of your class.
-Thankfully, as we mentioned above, your professors are still real people even if your classes are online and they really do want to help you achieve your best grade.
+Thankfully, as we mentioned above, your professors are still real people.
+Even if your classes are online, they do want to help you achieve your best grade.
 Sending an email question or contacting them via a message board they’ve set up is a great way to get some help.
+You’ll be able to have a better understanding of a topic that was confusing.
+Pro Tip: Asking for help is one of our favorite online class tips!

 6. Use technology to your advantage